maopal/Autonomous-Robot/README.md

  Step 5: Convert quaternions to Euleur Angles, and send data through UART

- Step 6: Monitor data in Python and produce live visualisation of rotation (see Visualisation.py)
+ Step 6: Monitor data in Python and produce live visualisation of orientation (see Visualisation.py)